 Coupled with great earnings the company’s financial performance last year is stronger than it was a year prior.
 Moreover, Disney’s free cash flow is strong, with the stock’s price-FCF ratio at 19.5.

 At the time of writing, Disney is worth $156 billion.
 And, with the recent acquisition of Fox, the future is bright.
-Sometimes we even have $DIS on our stock alerts.

 The monthly chart from 1969.
 Incredible up trend.
 This chart has changed a bit since the covid pull back but the market uptrend remains intact!